 Brick decor can be a lovely and natural way to show off your style!
 With its old-fashioned but timeless presentation, brick can bring a touch of history to your living space.
-Sometimes brick can seem dated and may need a facelift.
-Here I’ll share all you need to know about whitewash brick including the pros and cons of painted brick and some of the easiest techniques.
+Although, sometimes brick can seem dated and in need of a facelift.

-The good news is that there is a way to rejuvenate your space!
-This is a technique called whitewashing!
-You cover traditional brick and mortar with a white color scheme.
+The good news is that there is a way to rejuvenate your red brick.
+You can paint them!
+This is a technique called whitewashing.
+You cover traditional brick and mortar with a whitewash solution to get your desired look.

-Certain methods could change depending on your fireplace, mortar, or brick construction.
-Here is everything you should know about whitewashing bricks and transforming your interior design!
+Certain methods could change depending on your fireplace bricks, the old mortar, or the brick construction itself.
+Here is everything you should know about whitewashing bricks to help transform your interior design!

 How Do You Modernize Brick Fireplaces?

 While traditional brick and mortar with its warm hues, brings a traditional vibe to your home, it may not be the right fit for your style.
 This can be especially true in older homes that have fireplaces with different shades of orange and red brick.
 And maybe it clashes with interior design style.

 When faced with the task of updating the brick, you may be hesitant to paint it.
 It’s seems risky because when you commit, there’s no turning back.

 But there are techniques that will help you get a fresh new look without looking the bricks integrity.
 Whitewashing will retain the natural bricks esthetic, while adding a bit of a rustic look to the overall design.